Skip to main content

 +

-In practice, each of these building blocks is calculated from multiple variables and then combined into a single vulnerability score per area.
+Each component is calculated from multiple variables and combined into a single vulnerability score per area.

 Components